evnm/dropbox-node/README.md

 dropbox-node depends on [`node-oauth`](http://github.com/ciaranj/node-oauth).

+To install via npm

+    npm install dropbox

-To install, download the module and create a symlink in `~/.node_libraries`:
+To install by hand, download the module and create a symlink in `~/.node_libraries`

     $ ln -s /path/to/dropbox-node/ ~/.node_libraries/dropbox-node